matthew-brett/dyneweb/research/publications.rst

 .. bibliography:: ../mbcv/matthew_brett.bib
     :style: mystyle
     :list: bullet
-    :filter: not cited and 'omit' not in keywords and 'movethink' in keywords and 'abstract' in keywords
+    :filter: 'omit' not in keywords and 'movethink' in keywords and 'abstract' in keywords

 .. _pubs-methodology: